 Until 31 July 2020, funding under the AFBG was provided for measures preparing participants for upgrading training.
 Due to the amendment of the AFBG, it will be possible from 1 August 2020 to claim funding for any upgrading training measure based on the BBiG and HwO and equivalent qualifications.
 Funding under the AFBG can therefore be provided for up to three upgrading training measures.

 The AFBG provides funding for people taking part in measures that are eligible for funding and which prepare for further training qualifications as master craftspersons, industrial supervisors, early childhood teachers, technicians, commercial specialists, certified business economists or one of over 700 comparable qualifications.

 There is no age limit for funding under the AFBG.

 In order to qualify for funding, participants must fulfil the conditions of the respective further training regulations for admission to the examination or admission to the intended course at a trade and technical school (previous qualifications).

-New: In the case of training measures beginning after 1 August 2016, participants with a bachelor’s degree or a comparable university degree are also entitled to funding provided that this is the highest higher education degree they have attained.
+Participants with a bachelor’s degree or a comparable university degree are also entitled to funding provided that this is the highest higher education degree they have attained.

 In addition to German citizens, non-Germans are also eligible for funding under the AFBG if they have assured prospects of remaining in Germany.
 Here the AFBG imposes the same demands as the Federal Training Assistance Act (BaföG).
 Certain residence permits entitle the individual to begin upgrading training funded under the AFBG immediately; others call for a certain minimum period of residence in Germany.
 Section 8 AFBG contains concrete provisions.